How do I calculate the sum with a filter in Power BI? 2

 )

-From the output we can see that the players on the Mavs team who had more than 4 assists scored a total of 35 points.
+The resulting output clearly shows that the players on the Mavs team who registered more than 4 assists scored a combined total of only 35 points.
+This detailed calculation demonstrates the power of using the CALCULATE function to define and enforce complex analytical rules directly within a Power BI measure.

 The following tutorials explain how to perform other common tasks in Power BI: